 The grants are unique in that they are customized to provide funding for the planning elements most likely to yield learning improvements and on a timeline that provides funding when it is most needed.
-Selected applicants will participate in a 2-year process with the Academy.

 How do I find out more information?

 Experiential learning extends students’ traditional classroom learning to tackle authentic problems and work in context.
 As part of Virginia Tech’s strategic plan and QEP, 50% of undergraduate academic degrees should have an experiential learning requirement, termed bridge experience, by 2026.
-Bridge experiences could include undergraduate research, internships, study abroad, service learning, apprenticeships, clinical experiences, co-ops, field work experiences, competitions, and other place-based experiences as deemed appropriate by departmental faculty.
+Bridge experiences could include undergraduate research, internships, study abroad, service learning, apprenticeships, clinical experiences, co-ops, field work experiences, competitions, and other site-based experiences as deemed appropriate by departmental faculty.
 The intent is for bridge experiences to support students through the transition from graduation to future endeavors by aligning their preparation with post-graduation goals in a meaningful way.
 As a result of bridge experiences, students will be able to

 - apply and connect their learning across academic and professional settings;